The five artists at BLANK x Craveiral Residency 2021

 Dennis Buck (born 1989 in Ulm, Germany), lives and works in Berlin.
 He studied from 2011-2013 at the State Academy of Fine Arts in Karlsruhe and from 2011 to 2013 at the University of the Arts in Berlin.
 In addition to painting, the spectrum of his artistic work extends to sculpture and photography.
 He avoids clear symbolism and thus refuses anecdotal interpretations.
 His pictures reflect his powerful attitude to individualisation and mass-production.

 Marlene Huissoud (born 1989) is a French experimental designer and artist.
-In 2014, she graduated from a MA Material Futures at Centralquestions our way of making by creating purposeful pieces that ethically challenge the properties of natural resources and that defy the role of Design in society and its use nowadays.
+In 2014, she graduated from a MA Material Futures at Central Saint Martins.
+In her work she questions our way of making by creating purposeful pieces that ethically challenge the properties of natural resources and that defy the role of design in society and its use nowadays.
 Self-aware and progressive, Marlene’s work balances nature’s natural disorder with man’s disordered need to find meaning in everything.

 All Images (c) Nadine Cordial, 2021